emperorofmars/stf-unity/readme.md

 ## STF Format
 STF is a binary format consisting of an arbitrary amount of chunks.
 The first chunk is always a UTF-8 encoded definition in the JSON format.
 All further chunks are optional binary buffers which have to be referenced by the JSON definition.

-The JSON definition has 6 properties in the root object:
-- **meta:** Information about the author, copyright, etc...
-- **main:** UUID of the main asset.
-- **assets:** A dict of UUID -> assets pairs.
-Assets can list node UUID's and resource UUID's, depending on the asset type.
-- **nodes:** A dict of UUID -> node pairs.
-Nodes can have a list of components and child-node UUID's.
-Specific node types can reference resources, other nodes and assets. (assets for example for a prefab instance, alternatively these could be done as components)
-	- **components:** A node's components describe additional information and behavior.
-For example mesh-instances or rotation constraints.
-Components can reference other nodes, resources and assets.
-- **resources:** A list of UUID -> resource pairs.
-Resources can be referenced by nodes, components and assets.
-Resources can reference nodes, other resources and buffers.
-A resource's importer/exporter is responsible for dealing with any referenced buffer.
-- **buffers:** A list of buffer UUID's in the order of the binary chunks.
-The index of the buffer UUID corresponds to the index of the buffer in the STF file + 1.
-(The JSON definition is at the first index)

 The STF format is similar to GLTF 2.0, but differs in significant ways.